List of risk categories is a simple yet powerful technique of risk identification.

 30. Inefficient processes.
 The world is changing.
-Organisations need to refresh processes and policies to be efficient.
+Organizations need to refresh processes and policies to be efficient.

 31. Security measures.
-Do you have a tight security in the organization?
+Do you have tight security in the organization?
 It means that you also have a limited range of technologies you can use.

 32. Internal politics.
 Major stakeholders will always change the balance of power.
 Your project may be a good platform for their ambitions and goals.

 33. Infrastructure.
 Poor infrastructure of an organization impacts almost all aspects of a project.
 Both a complex and weak infrastructure can introduce negative effect.

 Lack of Risk Management